Markeljan/stxgpt/README.md

 ## Challenges & Learnings

 - Block Times: Long block times on testnet posed a challenge.
 We recommend setting up a devnet for a more optimal experience.
-- Best Practices: Ensured up-to-date practices by incorporating SIP-009 examples from popular NFT contracts on Stacks Mainnet.
+- Best Practices: Ensured up-to-date practices by incorporating SIP-009 examples from popular NFT contracts on Stacks.

 ## Technologies Used